blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 A System MAY be made only to collect Privacy Requests and send them to other Systems implementing the above-mentioned APIs.

+It SHOULD be possible for systems to expose Privacy Request APIs in such a way that browsers can detect them while a Data Subject is on their website.
+The browser SHOULD be able to make (at least a simple `TRANSPARENCY.KNOW` or `TRANSPARENCY.POLICY`) requests and get instant answers to show to the user.

+### Compliance History

+Systems SHOULD keep a log of received [Privacy Requests](#privacy-request), generated [responses](#privacy-request-response), and as much as possible proofs of response delivery and visualisation.